Campaigns - Creating and Using

 Thankfully, there are not a lot of options you need to be concerned with.
 Aside from the name of the campaign, which should be a succinct overview of what the campaign will be used for.

 The description will appear in the reporting for the campaign, and provide more context on the purpose and use of the campaign.

 Sending as Campaigns

-Any responses that come in from a student within 24 hours will be tracked as part of the same campaign, as shown below:
+Any responses that come in from a contact within 24 hours will be tracked as part of the same campaign, as shown below:

 It's also possible that you'd like to change the categorization of an incoming message.
 Let's say you get the following response: